Thea Bowman: Educator

-Bowman taught at an elementary school in La Crosse, Wisconsin, and then at Holy Child Jesus Catholic School, a high school in Canton, Mississippi.
-She later taught at her alma mater, Viterbo College in La Crosse and the Catholic University of America in Washington, D.C., as well as at Xavier University in New Orleans, Louisiana.
+Bowman taught at an elementary school in La Crosse, Wisconsin, and then at Holy Child Jesus Catholic School, her alma mater.
+She later taught at her other almae matres, Viterbo College in La Crosse and the Catholic University of America in Washington, D.C., as well as at Xavier University of Louisiana in New Orleans.

 In his book Eleven Modern Mystics, Victor M. Parachin, a meditation teacher, notes Bowman's impact upon Catholic liturgical music in providing an intellectual, spiritual, historical, and cultural foundation for developing and legitimizing a distinct worship form for Black Catholics.
 Bowman had explained: "When we understand our history and culture, then we can develop the ritual, the music and the devotional expression that satisfy us in the Church."

 Bowman became instrumental in the 1987 publication of a new Catholic hymnal, Lead Me, Guide Me: The African American Catholic Hymnal, the first such work directed to the Black community.
-James P. Lyke, Auxiliary Bishop of Cleveland (also an African-American), coordinated the hymnal project, saying it was born of the needs and aspirations of Black Catholics.
-Bowman was actively involved in selecting hymns to be included.
-The hymnal includes her essay titled "The Gift of African American Sacred Song."
+James P. Lyke, Auxiliary Bishop of Cleveland, himself an African-American, coordinated the hymnal project, saying it was born of the needs and aspirations of Black Catholics.
+Bowman was actively involved in selecting hymns to be included, as well as her essay, "The Gift of African American Sacred Song."
 In it, she wrote, "Black sacred song is soulful song" and described it in five ways: